vmware-archive/geode-spark-connector/doc/1_building.md

 ## Building and Testing

-The spark connector is built with Scala 2.10 and sbt 0.13.5 to 0.13.7.
+The spark connector is built with Scala 2.11.

 ### Building Artifacts